2019 Procurement Review: Contract Disputes

 clause, which barred reimbursement for taxes created after the

-The clause defines “real estate taxes” as those that are assessed against the building without benefit to the property for the purpose of funding general government services.
+lease was executed: The clause defines “real estate taxes” as those that are assessed against the building without benefit to the property for the purpose of funding general government services.
 The definition excludes, however, “without limitation, general and/or special assessments, business improvement district assessments, or any other present or future taxes or governmental charges” that are assessed against the property or the land it sits on.
 This exclusionary provision means that, at the time that the lease was effectuated, no other taxes currently existing or assessed, other than real estate taxes, would be paid by GSA under the lease; nor would any future taxes created and imposed after effectuation of the lease.

 In